dannytaylor/pinspiroy/README.md

 Still working out some of the problems, but feel free to tweet @ me or open an issue.

 ## Thanks and Additional Reading
-- Thanks [@KaiJan57](https://github.com/KaiJan57) for the magic code to get around the Windows VM requirement
+- Thanks [@KaiJan57](https://github.com/KaiJan57) for the magic code to get around the Windows VM requirement and also the hwdb.d fix for recent distros.
 - Thanks [@DevinPentecost](https://github.com/DevinPentecost) for general python help
 - [event codes for uinput use can be found here](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h)
 - [more event code information found here](https://www.kernel.org/doc/Documentation/input/event-codes.txt)